iosh/xcfx-node/README.md

 # How to use

-read the document in [@xcfx/node package](https://github.com/iosh/xcfx-node/tree/main/packages/node)
+Read the document in [@xcfx/node package](https://github.com/iosh/xcfx-node/tree/main/packages/node)